WalletWasabi/WalletWasabi/WalletWasabi.Documentation/ClientDeployment.md

 1. Create a new CSR file with DigiCert® Certificate Utility application.
 2. Save the file to a hard disk and upload the CSR file to DigiCert.
 3. Wait for DigiCert to issue our new `zksnacks_limited.p7b` file.
-4. Download and import `zksnacks_limited.p7b` file to DigiCert® Certificate Utility.
+4. Download and import the `zksnacks_limited.p7b` file to DigiCert® Certificate Utility.
-5. Choose friendly name for the certificate and apply the default password to it.
+5. Choose a friendly name for the certificate and apply the default password to it.
 6. Export the `zksnacks_limited.pfx` to `C:\zksnacks_limited.pfx`.
 7. Rename `zksnacks_limited.pfx` to `digicert.pfx`, so the Packager can find it!!